Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.5.31 12/08/2016 =
+* TWEAK: Fix Template Customizer so it loads properly in WordPress 4.7.
+* REST API: More work done to support the entry endpoint for the REST API.
+* PHPUnit: Add framework to support unit testing to help ensure even more stable build releases.

 = 8.5.30 11/29/2016 =
 * TWEAK: Revert form action to not include the form action.
 * BUG: Ensure enhanced select renders the placeholder values correctly when viewing on a mobile device.